janbodnar/Python-Skolenie/data_types.md

 print(names)
 ```

-In our example we first create an empty names list.
-We use the append function
+In our example, we first create an empty names list.
+We use the `append` function
-to append new items to the list.
-The elements are appended in the consecutive way.
+to add new items to the list consecutively.
-The insert function inserts new elements at a given position.
-The existing elements
+The `insert` function inserts new elements at a given position — the existing elements
-are not deleted, they are relocated.
-The remove function removes a specific item
+are not deleted, they are shifted.
+The `remove` function removes a specific item
 from the list.
-If we want to delete an item based on the index, we use the `del` keyword.
+To delete an item by its index, we use the `del` keyword.

 ```
 $ ./list_modify.py